 How to Make Delicious Rosella Jam With Only 3 Ingredients

 Upon filling my bag, the owner of the stall informed me that you had to be careful of the bugs.
-Initially, this was a little concerning, the images that popped into my mind was hundreds of bugs emerging from these lovely fruits because based on the way the girl described it, it was starting to sound like something of a horror movie.
-As my bag was full though, I pushed through and had big plans to get these in the sink and clean them ASAP...
+Initially, this was a little concerning.
+Images popped into my mind of hundreds of bugs emerging from these lovely fruits.
+Based on the way the girl described it, it was starting to sound like something of a horror movie.
+As my bag was full though, I pushed through and had big plans to get these in the sink and clean them ASAP.
 (That may be a bit of my obsessiveness coming through.)

 The girl explained that the green seedpods inside the fruit needed to be separated from the beautiful red calyx.
 She then advised to boil the seedpods in enough water to cover until they became soft, then to use the liquid to pour over the separate calyx and boil further until this fruit was soft.
-Once this was done, add even amounts of sugar to the mix and simmer for awhile until the mix had a jammie texture.
+Once this was done, she said to add an even amount of sugar to the mix and simmer for a while until the mix had a jammie texture.

-- Aprox 2 cups Sugar
+- Approximately 2 cups sugar

 Instructions for Making the Jam

-- First fill your sink with water and soak these Rosella fruits for sometime.
-There will be bugs so its just a case of flushing the water through them a few times just to get rid of them all...
-It appears these bugs can swim though so don't be afraid to be a little rough with the fruits to make sure they are bug free...
+- First, fill your sink with water and soak these rosella fruits for some time.
+There will be bugs so it's just a case of flushing the water through them a few times just to get rid of them all.
+It appears these bugs can swim though so don't be afraid to be a little rough with the fruits to make sure they are bug-free.

-- Next the long tedious process of separating the beautiful red calyx from the seedpod.
+- Next, the long tedious process of separating the beautiful red calyx from the seedpod.
 To do this I basically pulled each stem of the fruit off one at a time then removed the bracts from the green seedpod.
 The girl who explained the process stated you can simply pull the green seedpod from the centre whilst leaving the fruit intact.
-I tried this and failed miserably, but if you can do this by all means do it (the whole flower is called "Hibiscus flower," and these are found in syrup that you can add to your cocktails—I've seen them in the bottle-shops, definitely a fancy twist, and if you can do it yourself even better!).
+I tried this and failed miserably, but if you can do this, by all means, do it (the whole flower is called "Hibiscus flower," and these are found in syrup that you can add to your cocktails—I've seen them in the bottle-shops, definitely a fancy twist, and if you can do it yourself even better!).
 Once they are separated rinse them again really well as sometimes they have some excess residue and you want to make sure there are no hidden bugs!

-- Also you can use this same recipe to make rosella cordial.
+- Also you can use this same recipe to make roselle cordial.
 Just add more water.
 This recipe is very simple, and you can't go wrong if you just follow your intuition.
 Trust me, you won't regret trying this!